mk1859/single_seed/README.md

 seurat_dog1 <- seurat_object (filtered_dog1, background = background_dog1, include_background = FALSE)
 ```

 We calculated PCA during the preparation of Seurat objects.
-Now we plotted it to show treatments and batches (libraries) with the pca_discrete function.
+Now, we plotted it to show treatments and batches (libraries) with the pca_discrete function.
 This function exports dimension reduction and metadata from the Seurat object.
 It is possible to choose color pallet from ggthemes and exclude some treatments from the plot.

 time-course experiment